 - South African Mint

 Live Market Prices

 When it comes to purchasing or selling bullion, the market value for gold (also referred to as "spot price") is the basis for all pricing.
 Almost all products on SD Bullion operate on a spot price plus the product premium (also referred to as "over spot") formula to determine the final price.
 For example, if the market value for gold is X and the product premium is Y, the final price would be X+Y=Z. Premium pricing is mostly consistent per product but the market value for silver changes vastly on a minute by minute basis.
 Our market feed integrates live up to the minute market prices from worldwide markets.
 We offer both live and historical gold prices available on our website's Live Market Prices page.
+This means you get the most up-to-date gold price today!
 You can customize charts to research and find trends in pricing and compare to other precious metal types.